Guy Dodson

-George Guy Dodson FRS FMedSci (13 January 1937 – 24 December 2012), was a British biochemist who specialised in protein crystallography at the University of York.
+George Guy Dodson (13 January 1937 – 24 December 2012), was a British biochemist who specialised in protein crystallography at the University of York.

 Education

 Dodson graduated from the University of New Zealand where he was awarded a Bachelor of Science and Doctor of Philosophy degrees.
 His doctoral thesis, completed in 1961, was titled An X-ray analysis of an alkaloid and some investigation into nickel bis-salicylaldahyde triethylene tetramine.

 Career

 Dodson did postdoctoral research with Dorothy Hodgkin at the University of Oxford.
 He devised along with Hodgkin, very intricate experimental, crystallographic and computer techniques that led to the final solution of the structure of insulin.

 Dodson was head of the structural biology laboratories at the University of York and National Institute for Medical Research, London.
 During his career he collaborated with many scientists including Dale Wigley, Gideon Davies, Andrzej Brzozowski, Leo Brady and Max Perutz.